beingadityak/hashnode-backups/clfmjwkmx00030al54wppe4vg.md

 ## TLDR;

-If you would like to write a basic Systemd service file or a Supervior conf, follow the links [here (systemd)](https://gist.github.com/beingadityak/ab2e46988cccc0a5e6dd289065551d8d) and [here (supervisor)](https://gist.github.com/beingadityak/c71e157ae79822c3c3587ee427498317).
+If you would like to write a basic systemd service file or a Supervisor conf, follow the links [here (systemd)](https://gist.github.com/beingadityak/ab2e46988cccc0a5e6dd289065551d8d) and [here (supervisor)](https://gist.github.com/beingadityak/c71e157ae79822c3c3587ee427498317).
 These contain a basic template of the service file.
 You can modify the parts of it as per your requirements.
 Once done, reload the daemons (both supervisor & systemd) and the services will be running.

 ## Context